statgenlmu/coala/README.md

 calculate additional summary statistics from the results.

 __Coala is currently in an early version.
-Please make sure to always check the simulation commands that it executes before drawing conclusions from the simulation results.__
+Please make sure to always check the simulation commands it executes before drawing conclusions from the simulation results.__